Catholic University Cardinals: Ice Hockey

-The Ice Hockey team competes in the Delaware Valley Collegiate Hockey Conference (DVCHC) of the ACHA and plays at the Fort Dupont Ice Arena in Washington, D.C.
+The ice hockey team competes in the Delaware Valley Collegiate Hockey Conference (DVCHC) of the ACHA and plays at the Fort Dupont Ice Arena in Washington, D.C.
 The team went 13–0–0 during the 2014–15 season and went on to win the Blue Ridge Hockey Conference (BRHC) Championship in a 5–4 victory against the Maryland Terrapins.
 In 2017 the team transferred to the DVCHC.
 On February 10, 2019, the Cardinals secured an 11–5 victory at York College to win the 2018 Championship.
 They went 15–3–0 that season.

 Lacrosse

-The Men's Club Lacrosse team competes in Division 2 of the Chesapeake Conference in the National College Lacrosse League.
-The team has secured the NCLL Division 2 National Championship for 2015, 2016, and 2017.
+The men's club lacrosse team competes in Division 2 of the Chesapeake Conference in the National College Lacrosse League.
+The team secured the NCLL Division 2 National Championship for 2015, 2016, and 2017.